Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 Now the word machashabeth in this verse 24 and in the next verse 25 is the noun form of the Hebrew verb chashab (“to think”) – just as the English word “device” is the noun form of the verb “devise”.
 To “devise” is to do the mental work needed to produce a clever “device” of some kind.
 The Hebrew word for “device” (machashabeth) can be translated in two ways, similar to how the English word “device” can be understood in two ways.
 It could either be a mental result (a complex strategy or plot or scheme of some kind), or it could be a physical result (something more down-to-earth and practical – an invention of some sort, something more intricate and complex than the usual run of manufactured objects).

-In the Old Testament machashebeth was translated often as “cunning work” in reference to the intricate carved objects of gold, silver, brass, and so on that were made to adorn the Jewish temple; but really, it was a fairly general term for anything that was a clever invention, something that required much skill and ingenuity to make.
-In modern Hebrew the word machashabeth has come to mean “computer”, which is probably the most ingenious “device” that man has ever invented.
+In the Old Testament machashebeth was translated often as “cunning work” in reference to the intricate carved objects of gold, silver, brass, and so on that were made to adorn the Jewish temple; but mainly, it was a general term for anything that was a clever invention, something that required much skill and ingenuity to make.
+In modern Hebrew the word machashabeth has come to mean “computer”, which is one of the most ingenious “devices” that scientists have ever invented.
 So the ancient word machashebeth probably could be applied to any of a whole array of modern inventions – computers, weapons, TVs, cameras, and there’s no end of things it could stand for.

 Now in this verse 24 and in the next verse 25, the Hebrew word machashabeth was translated as “plans”, suggesting that some clever strategy was used as the means for achieving victory in the battles mentioned in these verses.
 To the translators this version of the word for “device” probably seemed to fit into what they assumed was the context for this passage – the wars of Antiochus Epiphanes in ancient times.